DSchaedler/DSchaedler.github.io/_posts/introduction_to_tails.markdown

 - The Troubleshooting Mode entry disables some features and might work better on some computers.
 - The External Hard Disk entry makes it possible to start from some problematic USB sticks.

-### Booting the Tails USB without access to Windows.
+### Booting the Tails USB without access to Windows
 https://tails.net/doc/first_steps/start/pc/index.en.html#boot-menu-key

 1. Shut down the computer and plug in the Tails USB stick.